vloup/Com506-SecurityProtocols/Questions.md

 Nowhere, it is mentioned that a MAC needs to provide confidentiality, that's why E&M is considered bad.
 If you look at the counterexample in the BN paper, you will see that they construct a MAC having those two properties, but leaking a bit of the plaintext.
 They just prepend the first bit of the plaintext to a PRF-based MAC, and this breaks confidentiality of the encryption scheme.
-During the second part of the presentation, the authors changed the definition of the MAC and took it as a PRF, something that totally make more sense.
+During the second part of the presentation, the authors changed the definition of the MAC and took it as a PRF, something that totally makes more sense.

 ### Q2
 Q: In paragraph 3: you say that the approach does not apply to some real cryptographic algorithms that are based on a nonce or on an IV.
 What does it mean?
 The same for the thing of the associated data.
 What point are you trying to make?
 Do you mean that a new approach is necessary in order to consider the "real-world" techniques, such as GCM?
 And this new approach would be the one that was done in 2014 by those 2 guys and that is described in paragraph 4 of the report?